The 2018 round of Awards and Bursaries is now open until 2nd May 2018.

 Our grant making process is underpinned by a national competitive process and a robust research governance framework.

 Research training bursaries provide funding for community and primary care pharmacists who have an interest in developing their skills in conducting research relating to every day practice.
 There are three levels of funding, depending on the qualifications that are being worked towards.

-Personal Research Awards are only available to registered pharmacists and this unique funding is vital for developing a research active pharmacy profession.
-This in turn can underpin the development of a strong evidence base to inform pharmacy’s current and future contribution to patient benefit and public health.
+Personal Research Awards are available to both community and primary care pharmacists.
+This unique funding is designed to build capacity in pharmacy practice and is vital for developing a research active pharmacy profession.
+This research can underpin the development of a strong evidence base to inform pharmacy’s current and future contribution to patient benefit and public health.
 Previous recipients have undertaken research in areas such as public health, health economics, infection management, organisational psychology and over the counter prescribing.

 The BOPA-PRUK Research Award (jointly funded by BOPA and PRUK) is designed for pharmacy professionals in oncology and haematology to undertake research projects in translational and health service related to oncology and haematology pharmacy, with a focus on patient benefit.

 Peer review is the process by which applications for grants to PRUK are judged by experts within a relevant research field.
 Peer review should be independent and carried out by individuals who have no conflicts of interest with both the institution and individual applying to the PRUK for funding.
 PRUK adheres to the guidelines set by the Association of Medical Research Charities (AMRC).